nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-The script searches for the specified regex or simple match in the input files and sends found matches to the panel, where you can open the editor with the caret at the found match.
+The script searches for the regex or simple text in the input files and sends matches to the panel for opening in editor with matched text selected.

-The search is performed in the background and results are sent to the panel.
-You may work with results immediately even with the search still running.

-If the parameter `Regex` is omitted you are prompted to enter it together with other options.
+If the parameter `Regex` is omitted, the dialog with options is shown.

 **Input dialog controls**